Ferdinand Marcos Jr Proclaimed Next Philippine President - UrduPoint

 Marcos has so far given few clues about how he will govern the poverty-plagued country of 110 million people.

-On the campaign trail he avoided difficult questions by shunning televised debates with rivals and largely avoiding media interviews.
+On the campaign trail, Marcos embraced some of the elder Duterte's key policies, though he avoided scrutiny of his positions by shunning televised debates with rivals and largely avoiding media interviews.

-Marcos's admiration for his father, whose regime he has portrayed as a golden era for the Philippines, has raised fears among human rights groups that he may seek to rule like him.
+Marcos's admiration for his father, whose time in office he has portrayed as a golden era for the Philippines, has raised concerns that he may seek a similar regime.

+He looks set to have a commanding majority in the House of Representatives where his cousin Martin Romualdez is the frontrunner for the powerful speaker's job.

+Most of the 24 senators -- including his sister Imee -- are aligned with outgoing President Duterte or Marcos Jr.